makeyourownmaker/KaggleTitanicModels/README.md

 * Add more detailed diagnostics for best performing methods
   * Resampling boxplots
   * ROC plots
-* Re-order the classification methods:
+* Re-order classification methods
-  * By either accuracy
+  * By accuracy
+  * By run time
-  * Or run time
+  * Or some compromise between the accuracy and run time

 ## Limitations